The Charm of Venice, the Amazing Water City

 Venice's 118 Islands and 400 Bridges

-| Venice Consists of Many Small Islands |
+Venice Consists of Many Small Islands

 The Grand Canal: The Lifeline of Venice’s City of Canals

 Canals are the lifeblood of Venice.
-There are approximately 117 large and small canals that not only serve as transportation routes but also form part of the cultural identity and aesthetics of this city of love.
-The Canal Grande or Grand Canal is the largest canal that serves as the main water traffic route in this city of love.
-The Grand Canal is approximately 3.8 kilometers long and has a width varying between 30 and 90 meters, with an average depth of about 5 meters.
-This iconic canal is shaped like an inverted "S" and divides the city into two parts.
-Along the banks of this iconic canal stand more than 170 historic buildings, most of which date from the 13th to the 18th century.
+There are around 117 large and small canals that not only serve as transportation routes but are also part of the cultural identity and aesthetics of this city of love.
+The Canal Grande or Grand Canal is the largest canal and the main waterway in this city of love.
+The Grand Canal is approximately 3.8 kilometers long and varies in width from 30 to 90 meters, with an average depth of around 5 meters.

-The Grand Canal is not only the main water transportation route in Venice but also one of the most stunning tourist attractions.
-Exploring this canal by using a vaporetto, Venice's distinctive public boat, provides an opportunity to see the authentic side of the city.
-Along the journey, tourists will pass by many historic buildings, magnificent palaces, legendary bridges, old churches, and museums that reflect Venice's former glory as a center of trade and art.
-Palazzo Dario, Palazzo Barbaro Wolkoff, Ca' d'Oro, Palazzo Venier dei Leoni, and Ca' Rezzonico are some of the famous buildings located along the Grand Canal.
-This is where visitors can directly experience the magnificent nuances of the captivating Venetian Gothic and Renaissance architecture.
+Along the way, tourists will pass many historic buildings, magnificent palaces, legendary bridges, old churches, and museums that reflect Venice's past glory as a center of trade and art.
+Palazzo Dario, Palazzo Barbaro Wolkoff, Ca' d'Oro, Palazzo Venier dei Leoni, and Ca' Rezzonico are some of the famous buildings along the Grand Canal.
+Here, visitors can directly experience the grandeur of the enchanting Venetian Gothic and Renaissance architecture.

-| Grand Canal |
+Grand Canal

 Transportation in Venice: How the City Moves on Water